 Hands of Apostasy is a groundbreaking witchcraft anthology presenting nineteen articles written by both scholars and practitioners, addressing such crucial Old Craft topics the Devil, Initiation, the relation of witchcraft to the grimoire corpus, the mysticism and magic of herbs, folk-charming, the nocturnal flight, the Romantic movement, the witches’ cauldron, and the powers of moon and tide.
 Representing widely-varying witchcraft traditions and perspectives, the book is a sound testament to the Craft’s history, diversity and strength, as well as the characteristic marks of an evolving and contemplative tradition.
-A complete list of essays and authors is found at right.

 The work is profusely illustrated with a specially-commissioned set of illustrations by renowned Finnish engraver Timo Ketola, pleasing both sensus and spiritus.
-In his darkly opulent style evocative of nocturnal tableaux and forlorn landscapes, Mar.
-Ketola’s work for Hands of Apostasy is a stunningly original addition to the iconography of the witch.
+In his darkly opulent style evocative of nocturnal tableaux and forlorn landscapes, Mr. Ketola’s work for Hands of Apostasy is a stunningly original addition to the iconography of the witch.
 In conjunction with the book release we are also offering a limited edition print of Timo Ketola’s LUCIFER.

 |Dimensions||9.5 x 6 x 1 in|